astronomer/astronomer-providers/README.rst

 For example, we won’t create an async Operator for a ``BigQueryCreateEmptyTableOperator`` but will create one for ``BigQueryInsertJobOperator`` that actually runs queries and can take hours in the worst case for task completion.

-To create async operators, we need to inherit from airflow sync operators.
+To create async operators, we need to inherit from the corresponding airflow sync operators.
 If sync version isn't available, then inherit from airflow ``BaseOperator``.

-To create async sensors, we need to inherit from sync sensors.
+To create async sensors, we need to inherit from the corresponding sync sensors.
 If sync version isn't available, then inherit from airflow ``BaseSensorOperator``.

 Changelog